-In the second quarter of 2024, sales to customers outside the U.S. accounted for less than half of our total sales.
+In the second third quarter of 2024, sales to customers outside the U.S. accounted for less than half of our total sales.
 These customers include both indigenous companies and multinational companies with a global presence.
 In addition to the global factors previously mentioned in the Overview section, international demand, particularly in emerging markets, has historically been driven by the strength of the industrial economy in each region, investments in infrastructure, and expanding consumer markets.
 We use changes in key countries' gross domestic product (GDP), IP, and PMI as indicators of the growth opportunities in each region where we do business.
-Industrial output was mostly higher outside the U.S. in the first and second quarter of 2024 versus the fourth quarter of 2023.
-Manufacturing PMI readings improved in many countries.
+Industrial output was mostly higher outside the U.S. in the first and second third quarter of 2024 versus the fourth second quarter of 2023, 2024.
+Manufacturing PMI readings improved in many countries, outside the U.S. were mixed with results reported above and below 50 as well as some readings improving and others softening.

-Summary of Results of Operations
+[Table of Contents](#)Summary of Results of Operations